assemblerflow/flowcraft/docs/create_process.rst

 This is the simplest working example of a process class, which basically needs to inherit the parent class attributes (the ``super`` part), with the process type specified (``ptype``).
 Then we only need to define the expected input and output types of the process.
-While the process type must be included in a list of supported types, there are no limitations to the input/output types.
+While the process type (``ptype``) must be included in a list of supported types, there are no limitations to the input/output types ().
 However, a pipeline will only build successfully when all processes correctly link the output with the input type.